TikhonJelvis/RL-book/book/appendix1/appendix1.md

 \index{probability!probability density function}
 \index{probability!cumulative distribution function}

-The MGF should be thought of as an alternative specification of a random variable (alternative to specifying it's Probability Distribution).
+The MGF should be thought of as an alternative specification of a random variable (alternative to specifying its Probability Distribution).
 This alternative specification is very valuable because it can sometimes provide better analytical tractability than working with the Probability Density Function or Cumulative Distribution Function (as an example, see the below section on the MGF for linear functions of independent random variables).

 ### MGF for Linear Functions of Random Variables